Monday, May 25, 2026

 View of Mount Katahdin

 We got up early on Sunday for the short trip to Umbazooksus West to meet the shuttle.
 We arrived around 10:00, and the shuttle arrived around 10:30.
 We were back in Greenville at around 2:00 and got on the road after a quick lunch.
-Total miles on day 5 – about 5-miles.
+Total paddling for day 5 – about 5-miles.
 No rain on the trip, but it poured on the way home – that’s the way it should be.

 Links: